kushalbavkar/python-automation/README.md

-## Python BDD for testing using pytest-bdd
+# Python BDD framework

 * Testing framework for black box testing using pytest-bdd, python, selenium

-### Pre requisites
+## Pre-requisites
-1. Python >= 3.7 or Anaconda
+   1. Python / Anaconda / Miniconda
-2. IDE of your choice (Pycharm / VS Code etc..)
+   2. IDE of your choice (IntelliJ Idea / Pycharm / VS Code etc...)
    3. Chromedriver binary
    4. Git

-### Setup environment
+## Setup environment
-1. Set the below environment variables on your system
+1. Set the below environment variables on your system (Optional)

+   * Set virtual environment location

-    * PIPENV_VENV_IN_PROJECT="enabled" : sets up pipenv virtual environment in project directory
+      $ PIPENV_VENV_IN_PROJECT  =  1          # forces virtual environment creation in project directory
+      $ WORKON_HOME = {directory.of.choice}   # forces virtual enviroment in specified directory

-    * PYTHONDONTWRITEBYTECODE=1 : prevents pytest from creating `__pycache__` folders
+   * Prevent pytest from creating __pycache__ folder

+      $ PYTHONDONTWRITEBYTECODE =  1

-2. Install dependencies and create pipenv virtual environment
+2. Install `pipenv` package manager

-    * Upgrade to python version 3.7 if you have a lower version & if you are using Anaconda distribution using the below command
+      $ pip install pipenv

+3. Setup `conda` environment (Optional)

+   Use this step only if you are using lower version of python < 3.9 and wish to upgrade it rather than installing separately.
+   However, you can still use `conda` environment + `virtual` environment created using pipenv if you wish to.

+   * Create conda environment

+      $ conda create --name py39 python=3.9

-        `conda create --name py37 python=3.7` => creates conda environment
+   * Activate conda environment

-        `conda activate py37` => command prompt

-        `source activate py37` => bash

-        (`Note`: if you are using this setup then you would need to activate the environment before proceeding with the next steps.. use conda activate or source activate commands mentioned above)
+      # --- If you are using command prompt ---
+      $ conda activate py39

+      # --- If you are using git bash ---
+      $ source activate py39

+4. Create virtual environment using `pipenv` & install packages from Pipfile

+   * Navigate to project directory

+      $ cd {project.dir}

+   * Create virtual env and install packages

+      $ pipenv --site-packages install --dev --skip-lock

+5. Verify installation

+   * Virtual environment location

+      $ pipenv --venv

+   * Python interpreter location

+      $ pipenv run where python        # Use the python.exe location from virtual environment

+   * Check Installed packages

+      $ pipenv graph

+## Running tests

+You can run the tests easily by issuing the following command.

-    * Create virtual environment and install dependencies.
-Navigate to the project directory and enter the below commands
+   * Navigate to project directory

-        `pip install pipenv` => use this only for the first time while setting up the virtual enviroment

-        `pipenv install --dev --skip-lock` => use this command whenever you have changed the dependencies in Pipfile
+      $ cd {project.dir}

+   * Running all tests

+      $ pipenv run pytest

+   * Running single python module

+      $ pipenv run pytest {path to 'test_*.py' file}

+   * Running tests using tags

+      $ pipenv run pytest -m {tag.name}

-### Useful links
+## Useful links
 1. https://github.com/pytest-dev/pytest-bdd
 2. https://readthedocs.org/projects/pytest-bdd/downloads/pdf/latest/
 3. https://docs.pytest.org/en/latest/contents.html